QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Farodet/Farodet.md

   </table>
 </div>

-The Valosian people are the fourth new ethnic group to be formed from the [Farodet](Farodet) people, settling in what is now known as [Ivashni](Ivashni), [Grenneria](../../Map/Grenneria/Grenneria).
+The Valosian people are the fourth new ethnic group to be formed from the [[Farodet|Farodet]] people, settling in what is now known as [[Ivashni]], [[../../Map/Grenneria/Grenneria|Grenneria]].
 The Valosian language is an evolution of the lost Farodet language, but has changed so much since ancient times that it is almost unrecognizable.

 ### Markaskian people